 How does a performance testing tool work with HTTP?

-When you record an HTTP script in the performance tool like LoadRunner, Apache JMeter then the tool captures all of the communication between the browser and the server.
+When you record an HTTP script in a performance tool like LoadRunner, Apache JMeter then the tool captures all of the communication between the browser and the server.
 The captured info becomes part of the script, which is then played back.
 When you run the script, it interacts with the web application just like a real user.
 Here, one point you need to note down “The performance testing tools never work as a browser, they just simulate the real user activity”

 HTTP status codes are categorised into five classes which are: